layilin/SP23-33852/_texts/full-text.md

 - Ere, clear'd, thy slave from all infection shine.
 [280]
 - Nor then be confident; successive crops
 - Of defaedations[^f139n3] oft will spot the skin:
-- These thou, with turpentine and guaiac pods,[^f139n4]
+- These thou, with turpentine and guaiac pods,
 - Reduc'd by coction to a wholesome draught,
 - Total remove, and give the blood its balm.
 [285]

 - SAY, as this malady but once infests
 - The sons of Guinea, might not skill ingraft
 - (Thus, the small-pox are happily convey'd;)
-- This ailment early to thy Negroe-train?[^f139n5]
+- This ailment early to thy Negroe-train?[^f139n4]

 [^f139n1]: In Greek mythology, the ethereal fluid believed to have flowed through the veins of the gods.
 Here, Grainger means fluid from yaw lesions.